openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 - `-DVerifyVM=true`: The framework runs the test VM with additional verification flags (slows the execution down).
 - `-DExcluceRandom=true`: The framework randomly excludes some methods from compilation.
 IR verification is disabled completely with this flag.
 - `-DFlipC1C2=true`: The framework compiles all `@Test` annotated method with C1 if a C2 compilation would have been applied and vice versa.
 IR verification is disabled completely with this flag.
-- `-DShuffleTests=false`: Disables the shuffling of tests (a shuffling is always done by default).
+- `-DShuffleTests=false`: Disables the random execution order of all tests (such a shuffling is always done by default).
 - `-DDumpReplay=true`: Add the `DumpReplay` directive to the test VM.
 - `-DGCAfter=true`: Perform `System.gc()` after each test (slows the execution don).